Darkelf2024/Darkelf-Retro-Lounge/Overlay_Color_Indicators_with_FAQ_and_References.md

 - Absence of rare logic or physics drift

 Green reflects a **momentary stable state**, not a permanent guarantee of correctness.
+It does not mean "exactly 100% speed."
+It means the emulator currently has timing headroom and is not missing deadlines.
+That headroom can allow the reported speed to momentarily exceed 100% (e.g., 120-130%) possibly more.

 ---